 Reserve your tickets early as this event can sell out.

 Dig into the feast and turn your attention to the stage and let the main show begin.
 You’re in for a grand show of many entertaining performances.

 I promise you the keikis (kids) will steal the show when they are asked up on stage to perform for the audience.

 The hula performances are not only colorful with the traditional costumes worn, but also through the different display of instruments and styles of performances given.

 When the sky is finally dark, the dramatic fire dances begin.
 You’ll find yourself on the edge of your seat with talented young men twirling sticks of fire into the air, and flames braising their skin.

-And although the fun night must come to an end with a bid farewell from the Polynesian Cove family, it’s a memory for life…
+And although the fun night must come to an end with a bid farewell from the Paradise Cove family, it’s a memory for life…

 Here's some of our party picks including Hawaiian Leis, Tiki Torches and Tiki Mugs

 Ko’olina is a newest developed resort area on Oahu.
 The surrounding area features 4 beautiful half crescent beach lagoons and just a few resorts that neighbor them.
 Ko’olina is not only home to Paradise Cove Luau, but one of the best golf courses, and popular restaurants.

 I would recommend arriving early and spending time at one of the beach lagoons before hopping next door for your luau.